 Note that once a client ID has been assigned to the client, the client keeps this ID indefinitely.
 If the client is terminated and restarted, it will be reassigned the same ID.
 It is desirable to be able to pass client IDs around from machine to machine, from user to user, and from session manager to session manager, while retaining the identity of the client.
 This, combined with the indefinite persistence of client IDs, means that client IDs need to be globally unique.

 You should call the SmsGenerateClientID function to generate a globally unique client ID.

 '''

-char SmsGenerateClientID(sms_conn)
+char SmsGenerateClientID(sms_conn);

-SmsConn sms_conn;

-sms_conn

-The session management connection object.

 '''